Pivotal-Field-Engineering/open-service-broker/README.md

 ## Service Definitions

+Service definitions define the catalog and link to a corresponding Groovy service provider class specified by the `internalName` properly.
+The provider class is lazy loaded at the first provisionning request.

 ### Get service definition

 Via the example call below, service definitions for a given service id can be retrieved.